lanceengland/lanceengland.github.io/_posts/2023-10-18-quicksilver-practice-project-database.markdown

 ---
 date: 2023-10-18
 tags: data automation
-title: "Quicksilver Practice Project - Database"
+title: "Quicksilver Project - Database"
 ---
-# Quicksilver Practice Project - Database
+# Quicksilver Project - Database

-This post is part of a series:
+This post is part of a series of getting hands-on practice on a DevOps project:

 - [Intro]({% post_url 2023-10-14-quicksilver-practice-project-intro %})
 - **Database**